elixir-error-tracker/error-tracker/guides/Getting Started.md

 ErrorTracker.set_context(%{user_id: conn.assigns.current_user.id})
 ```

-You may also want to sanitize of filter out some information from the context before saving it.
+You may also want to sanitize or filter out some information from the context before saving it.
 To do that you can take a look at the `ErrorTracker.Filter` behaviour.

 ## Manual error tracking